-She holds degrees from the University of California, Berkeley, and Bank Street College of Education in New York City.
-Emiko currently serves on the advisory council for Talent Philanthropy Project, which works to ensure funders invest in a well-supported, diverse, and sustainable nonprofit workforce.
+She currently serves on the advisory council for Fund the People, which works to ensure funders invest in a well-supported, diverse, and sustainable nonprofit workforce.
+Emiko holds degrees from the University of California, Berkeley and Bank Street College of Education in New York City.